The Jenova Project

-The attendant kept his eyes open, and hope started to return.
-A sword was a gentleman's weapon.
-Only SOLDIERs used them.
+Ermer kept his eyes open, and hope started to return.
+Swords were a gentleman's weapon.
+Only a SOLDIER would dare to use one.

 The cavalry had arrived.

-The ringing began to subside, and it was only then that he heard them talking – talking – to each other.
+The ringing in his ears began to subside, and it was only then that he heard them talking – talking – to each other.

-The dark man huffed.
+The giant huffed.
 "I told you, this area is clear."